-- 2. The expansion tank must be located as shown in Boiler Piping Details, or following recognized design methods.
-See expansion tank manufacturer's instructions for details. - 3.
+- 2. The expansion tank must be located as shown in Part 4, Boiler Piping Details, or following recognized design methods.
+See expansion tank manufacturer's instructions for details.
+Always install an expansion tank designed for potable water systems. - 3.
 Connect the expansion tank to the air separator only if the separator is on the suction side of the circulator.
-Always install the system fill connection at the same point as the expansion tank connection to the system. - 4.
-Most chilled water systems are piped using a closed type expansion tank.
+Always install the system fill connection at the same point as the expansion tank connection to the system.

+4. Most chilled water systems are piped using a closed type expansion tank.